Nitant06/DailyNewsApp/README.md

 # DailyNewsApp

-A news app which display the top headlines of the day in a scrollable manner which can be read inside a browser
+A news app which display the top headlines of the day in a scrollable manner which can be read inside a built in browser.

 Concepts used in building the project are: